-You can find more details about this service on the Best Running Coach website.
+You can find more details about this service on the running coaching page.

 The type of running you are doing, easy distance runs, is great to set you up for faster running.
 What you do need is consistency.
 Get out and run at least three times per week.
 Any less than that and it is hard to get improvements.
 Consistent running alone, even if it is just easy pace, can be enough to make you faster.